unfoldingWord/wordMAP/README.md

 primaryNgrams.forEach(primaryNgram => {
   secondaryNgrams.forEach(secondaryNgram => {
     primaryIndex[primaryNgram][secondaryNgram] = {
-      // frequency of this n-gram combination in the corpus (this is the same value as the frequency below)
+      // frequency of this alignment in the corpus (this is the same value as the frequency below)
-      frequency: primaryAlignmentFrequencyIndex[primaryNgram][secondaryNgram],
+      alignmentFrequency: primaryAlignmentFrequencyIndex[primaryNgram][secondaryNgram],
       // frequency of primary n-gram in the corpus
-      corpusFrequency: objectSum(primaryAlignmentFrequencyIndex[primaryNgram]),
+      primaryCorpusFrequency: objectSum(primaryAlignmentFrequencyIndex[primaryNgram]),
-      corpusFrequencyRatio: this.frequency / this.corpusFrequency
+      primaryCorpusFrequencyRatio: this.alignmentFrequency / this.primaryCorpusFrequency
     };
     secondaryIndex[secondaryNgram][primaryNgram] = {
-      // frequency of this n-gram combination in the corpus (this is the same value as the frequency above)
+      // frequency of this alignment in the corpus (this is the same value as the frequency above)
-      frequency: secondaryAlignmentFrequencyIndex[primaryNgram][secondaryNgram],
+      alignmentFrequency: secondaryAlignmentFrequencyIndex[primaryNgram][secondaryNgram],
       // frequency of secondary n-gram in the corpus
-      corpusFrequency: objectSum(secondaryAlignmentFrequencyIndex[secondaryNgram]),
+      secondaryCorpusFrequency: objectSum(secondaryAlignmentFrequencyIndex[secondaryNgram]),
-      corpusFrequencyRatio: this.frequency / this.corpusFrequency
+      secondaryCorpusFrequencyRatio: this.alignmentFrequency / this.secondaryCorpusFrequency
     };
   });
 });